JoaoSilvaInc/Byatrice-VSC-Extension/README.md

 Installation
 Install the extension from the VS Code Marketplace:

 You can find and install the extension directly from the VS Code Marketplace.
-Search for "BYTC Extension".
+Search for "BYTC File Viewer Extension".

 Manual Installation: